 Medicare Insurance Premium Payment Program (MIPP)

 Some "dual eligible" beneficiaries (people who have Medicare and Medicaid) are entitled to receive reimbursement of their Medicare Part B premiums from New York State through the Medicare Insurance Premium Payment Program (MIPP).
-The Part B premium is $164.90 in 2023.
+The Part B premium is $185 in 2025.
 MIPP is for some groups who are either not eligible for -- or who are not yet enrolled in-- the Medicare Savings Program (MSP), which is the main program that pays the Medicare Part B premium for low-income people.
 Some people are not eligible for an MSP even though they have full Medicaid with no spend down.
-This is because they are in a special Medicaid eligibility category -- discussed below -- with Medicaid income limits that are actually HIGHER than the MSP income limits.
+This is because their income is higher than MSP income limits, but they are still eligible for Medicaid in a special Medicaid eligibility category -- discussed below.
 MIPP reimburses them for their Part B premium because they have “full Medicaid” (no spend down) but are ineligible for MSP because their income is above the MSP QMB level (138% of the Federal Poverty Level (FPL).
-Even if their income is under the QI-1 MSP level (186% FPL), someone cannot have both QI-1 and Medicaid).
-Instead, these consumers can have their Part B premium reimbursed through the MIPP program.

 In this article: